 Stuck for inspiration?
 Check out these ideas for fairy lights you haven’t thought of.

-Your berry and fir centrepiece might have been packed away on twelfth night, but that doesn’t mean you can’t enjoy a beautiful table.
-Think fresh flowers, white berries and a light, natural feel to give you a sense of optimism and brightness for the year ahead.
+Your berry and fir centrepiece might have been packed away on twelfth night, but that doesn’t mean you can’t still enjoy a beautiful table.
+Think fresh flowers and berries in assorted jars and vases.
+To dress the table in style and welcome a light, natural feel to give your home a sense of optimism and brightness for the year ahead.